mickfuzz/phd4/_posts/2022-2-5-3M-framework.md

 In my own research I have taken a design-based approach.
 Design based research  It was originally developed as a response to the importance of context in educational research as part of the social turn of social science research [@brown_design_1992] .

-DPR is a varied discipline which can take a multitude of forms .
-The key aspects are: experimentation, iteration, involvement of participants in future designs, a flexibility of outcome [@easterday_design-based_2014].
+DPR is a varied discipline which can take a multitude of forms.
+The core elements include:  iteration, involvement of participants in the evolution of designs, a flexibility of research outcome based on how events unfold [@easterday_design-based_2014].
+One of the key motivations of this approach is to produce educational research that has a high utility for practitioners in that it which develops theory that is rooted in contextual practice.

 I have been guided by the approach of design experiments and mutual appropriation as outlined by Cole and colleagues in the 5th Dimension project.
 The processes both X and Y,

 To address my research interests of engagement, autonomy in the design of the experiment I started from a very open starting position.

+My current game making designs have emerged from several iterations of experimentation.
 My two audiences were Home Educating families and a primary school with a working relationship with my University.

-My current designs have emerged from several iterations of experimentation.
+For some iterations of the design I also worked with undergraduate students who acted to support the game-making workshops.
+Through informal responses, direct feedback, and structured evaluation all participants acted as research partners as I acted on their reactions to design the next iteration of the game making program.

 The following areas of interest are expressed as tensions?